D3T3F/translauraAPI/README.md

 Runs the app in the development mode.\
 Open [http://localhost:'port'](http://localhost:3333) to make a request.

+## Connecting to DataBase

-In the backend folder, you will need to create a .env file, following the .env.
+In the backend folder, you will need to create a .env file, following the .env.example